What to Do After Bad House Survey Results

 Talk to your surveyor and ask questions about how severe each element is, and ask for their recommendations based on what they have written.
 This will give you a much clearer idea of what the report is telling you, and will help you make decisions moving forward.
 Remember you are paying for there time so don't be afraid to ask you surveyor questions on any other queries that you might have.

 The surveyor should also be able to advise you on which areas may need further inspections.
+You may need a structural survey.
 Where there are a number of key issues, this should give you a better idea of the impact and potential costs of these problems.

 Communicate With the Estate Agent

 Once you have a clear idea what the survey report is telling you, you should discuss the results with your estate agent to get their advice on how to move forward.
 They should be able to give you their opinion on what move to make next, and why.
 As an impartial party, they may recommend getting a second opinion on the survey results, or suggest other steps to remedy them, such as re-negotiating on the price, depending on how severe the survey results are.

 Like the estate agent, your conveyancer should be able to give you advice on the best way to move forward from the findings of your property survey.
 It’s important to speak to both the estate agent and the conveyancer, as they should be able to give two different professional viewpoints on the situation.